dehezhang2/Kombu/README.md

 ## Data Preparation

-Please download the scene from [polybox](https://polybox.ethz.ch/index.php/s/FuiuW27Vocy9fjF), and the layout should looks like this:
+Please download the scene from [polybox](https://polybox.ethz.ch/index.php/s/FuiuW27Vocy9fjF), and unzip the file using `unzip sample_scene.zip`.
+The layout should looks like this:

 ```
 code